 - Pour butter mixture into the stand mixer bowl.
 Add lemon juice.
-Set mixer with hook attachment and mix on low speed 3-4 minutes until dough is smooth and elastic.Add a bit more flour as needed to create a dough that is similar to play-doh.
-(For me, 4 cups of flour is perfect already) Dough should stick together nicely to form a ball, without being overly sticky nor dry.
+Set mixer with hook attachment and mix on low speed 3-4 minutes until dough is smooth and elastic.Add a bit more flour as needed to create a dough that is similar to play-dough.
+For me, 4 cups of flour is perfect.
+Dough should stick together nicely to form a ball, without being overly sticky nor dry.

 - Roll dough up into a cylinder and cut into 16 equal sized pieces.
 Keeping dough covered as you work, shape each piece into balls by tucking edges under, pinching them together, and rolling the ball in your palms.
 Place rolls into buttered baking dish, smooth side up.
 Turn oven off.

 - Lightly brush tops of rolls with olive oil so they keep moist while rising.
 Cover with plastic wrap.
 Place rolls in oven and allow to rise for 25 minutes.

 - Transfer covered rolls to counter and set oven to 375F.Once oven reaches correct temperature, uncover rolls and bake on center rack for 14-16 minutes or until tops are golden brown.